 APRIL 2015 – PRESENT

-Ryan Farrow is currently working with the boutique, design-build firm of Coore & Crenshaw.
-He started working with the company at the Sand Valley Golf Course in central Wisconsin where he helped build the first 18 hole golf course and returned in 2017 to complete a 17 hole par 3 course.
-Ryan also helped Coore & Crenshaw with shaping work at Farmington Country Club in Virginia and helped finish their new course at Big Cedar Lodge in Branson, Missouri.
-This marks a return to the field and day to day construction work for Ryan since getting his start in the Buisness with a construction internship for Tom Doak in 2007.
+Ryan Farrow has been working with the firm of Coore & Crenshaw since 2015 where he started working with the company at the Sand Valley Golf Course in central Wisconsin. .
+He helped build the first 18 hole golf course and returned in 2017 to complete a 17 hole par 3 course called the Sand Box.
+This marks a return to the field and day to day construction work for Ryan since getting his start in the business with a construction internship for Tom Doak in 2007.
+Ryan also helped Coore & Crenshaw with shaping work at Farmington Country Club in Virginia and joined the crew on site to finish their new course at Big Cedar Lodge in Branson, Missouri.
 Daily activities for Coore & Crenshaw focus on the rough and finish shaping shaping of golf features including greens and tees with a primary focus on bunker construction.
-Ryan played a large role in the manipulation of out of play areas into golf friendly contouring, dunes construction, and sand barrens at the Sand Valley project.
+Ryan also played a large role in the manipulation of out of play areas into golf friendly contouring, dunes construction, and sand barrens restoration at the Sand Valley project.

 - Sand Valley Golf Resort - Rome, WI (2015-2016)